-I. Program Funding
+N. Program Funding

-All funding is contingent on the availability of continued authorization for program activities from the SFWIB's funding source, the Department of Economic Opportunity of Florida (DEO).
+All funding is contingent on the availability of continued authorization for program activities from the SFWIB's funding source, Florida Department of Commerce.
 All items submitted as part of a proposal are subject to modification based upon rules and regulations imposed by funding source(s).

-In accordance with the WIOA, the SFWIB for Program Year July 1, 2022 through June 30, 2023, intends to allocate a minimum 75% of its total WIOA youth funds to out-of- school programming and no more than 25% to in-school programming.
+In accordance with the WIOA, the SFWIB for Program Year July 1, 2025 through June 30, 2026, intends to allocate a minimum 90% of its total WIOA youth funds to out-of- school programming and no more than 10% to in-school programming.

-J. Leveraged Funding
+O. Leveraged Funding